shannonhochkins/ha-component-kit/DEPLOY.md

 git push --tags
 ```

+### Creating a new release in GIT (after all the above is done)

+https://github.com/shannonhochkins/ha-component-kit/releases - go here, click on "Draft new release" - pick related tag, add release notes, publish release.

+### Changeset explained

 ```bash
 npx changeset
 ```
 This command will pickup all packages within the workspace and prompt which ones need to be deployed, it will then create a changeset file containing data about the versions and packages that will be updated.

 Press enter when it asks for a bump that you are not wanting to use (eg major, press enter to use minor).

 ### Versioning
 Once the changesets command has been run, you can run the following command to translate the changeset changes to the packages: